In addition to coursework, ROTC offers many programs for cadets to participate in on and off campus.

 Effective Army leaders must be physically fit and be able to lead by example.
 Cadets conduct PT as a group each Monday, Wednesday, and Friday morning from 0615 - 0730.
 Cadets that need further development attend a special PT session on Thursday afternoons.
 Cadet leaders create a PT plan for each semester that specifies the instructor, event, and meeting location for each session.
 Typical workouts include running, ruck marching, weight lifting, swimming, and, of course, push-ups and sit-ups.
 Each cadet takes the Army Physical Fitness Test (APFT) for record at the end of each semester.
 This test consists of push-ups, sit-ups, and a 2-mile run.
 All PT sessions are conducted at Davidson College.

-Warrior Forge, also called the Leader Development and Assessment Course (LDAC), is ROTC's culminating training event.
-Held at Fort Lewis in Washington, every cadet in the nation attends this course during the summer between the junior and senior year.
+Cadet Summer Training (CST), is ROTC's culminating training event.
+Held at Fort Knox in Kentucky, every cadet in the nation attends this course during the summer between the junior and senior year.
 During this 32-day course, each cadet will be evaluated on his/her ability to lead peers and proficiency in soldier tasks such as rifle marksmanship and land navigation.